California Rental Property Insurance

 AB1482 — Tenant Protection Act

-Limits rent increases to 5% + local CPI (max 10%) annually on most pre-2005 residential properties.
-Creates "just cause" eviction requirements.
-Wrongful eviction claims — where a tenant alleges you violated AB1482 — can generate significant legal defense costs.
+Limits rent increases and creates "just cause" eviction requirements.
+Wrongful eviction claims can generate significant legal defense costs.
 Landlord liability coverage is essential.

 Legal Liability Exposure